 When projects exceed a certain cost threshold, our Investment Committee must approve the expenditure.
-The committee’s decision considers factors such as environment, health and safety.
+In its decision, the committee considers factors such as environment, health and safety.
 When it comes to investment projects, we are also bound by our Code of Conduct, which stipulates compliance with the principles of the UN Global Compact and therefore also with the core labor standards of the International Labour Organization (ILO), such as the prohibition of child and forced labor.

 In 2019, we took further steps to raise awareness of certain human rights risks.

 While revising our Human Rights Charter and introducing our Social and Labor Standards Policy in 2019, we launched an e-learning course targeted to all managing directors and senior leaders reporting to the Executive Board.
 The course requires them to implement both of these guidelines in their areas of responsibility.

 As in the previous year, the EHS StartUp! onboarding course 2019 offered in Darmstadt (Germany) for all new EHS managers addressed the topics of human rights and modern slavery.

 Additionally, we ran training activities (such as Procurement Training Academy) for new Procurement employees including sessions on sustainability and human rights in 2019 and conducted webinars for our Procurement staff.
 Lastly, we invited Chinese suppliers to attend a TfS training session in Shanghai (China).